Cubelrti/sm-crypto-wasm/README.md

 | Android(Native) | ✅ (8.0.49) | ✅ (30.5.0) | ❌           |

 Note:
-- Alipay don't support Native WebAssembly yet.
+- Alipay only support WebAssembly inside Worker.
-- WeChat need manual removal of `instantiateStreaming` for Worker.
+- WeChat need manual removal of `instantiateStreaming` for Worker on Android.
 - Douyin need custom shim for Crypto API and TextEncoder/TextDecoder.
 - WeChat need custom shim for TextEncoder/TextDecoder for Native WebAssembly.
 - WeChat and Douyin Android can only pass ArrayBuffer back and forth between JS and Worker.